Last Updated on Nov 18, 2024 by Anjali Chourasiya

 SBI Life Insurance offers two types of child insurance plans: the Smart Scholar Plan and the Smart Champ Insurance Plan.
 The Smart Scholar Plan has an entry age for children from 0 to 17 years and for parents from 18 to 57 years (as the life assured).
 The policy term ranges from 8 to 25 years, with premium payment options including single premium and limited premium up to the policy period.

 The Smart Champ Insurance Plan has an entry age for children from 0 to 13 years and for parents from 21 to 50 years (as the life assured).
 The policy term varies from 5 to 18 years, with premium payment options including a single premium and various periodicities such as monthly, quarterly, half-yearly, and yearly.
 The sum assured for both plans depends on the policy and premium payment terms, offering flexibility to suit individual preferences and needs.
+Investment yojna options like these plans can align with short-term and long-term financial goals.

 The blog posts/articles on our platform are purely the author’s personal opinion and do not necessarily represent the views of Anchorage Technologies Private Limited (ATPL) or any of its associates.
 The content in these posts/articles is for informational and educational purposes only and should not be construed as professional financial advice.
 Should you need such advice, please consult a professional financial or tax advisor.
 The content on our platform may include opinions, analysis, or commentary, which are subject to change, without notice, based on market conditions or other factors.
 Further, the use of any third-party websites or services linked on the website is at the user's discretion and risk.
 ATPL is not responsible for the content, accuracy, or security of external sites.
 Investments in the securities market are subject to market risks.
 Read all the related documents carefully before investing.
 Registration granted by SEBI, membership of BASL (in case of IAs) and certification from NISM in no way guarantee performance of the intermediary or provide any assurance of returns to investors.
 The examples and/or securities quoted (if any) are for illustration only and are not recommendatory.
 Any reliance you place on such information is strictly at your own risk.
 In no event will ATPL be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.